Kanzaki-H-SCT/Project-iota/README.md

 ### Startization - Project iota

+* Welcome to the world of Project - IOTA.
+We are CT Core Team, aims to provide a long-term API update for linepy.

+If you want to encourage our team to continue the updates, leave a star on our Github project!

-The following examples are available for the new Chats service:
+The following tutorial are available for the new Chats service.

-* 'chatMid' equal to previous version 'group.id' *
-* Left side is Chats Service, while right side is for comparing to previous group service. *

 # Chats Service Explain

+> Note: 'chatMid' equal to previous version 'group.id'
+* Left side is Chats Service, while right side is for comparing to previous group service.

 - `getChats([chatMid]).chats[0]` - getGroup. >> In case, [] is a list.
 - `getChatV2(chatMid)` - getGroup.